sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordManagement/General.md

 to help ensure the implementation of proper password security and prevent unauthorized access.
 <br>

+### Never store plaintext passwords.
+Instead, store cryptographically strong hashes of passwords.

+Under any circumstances should passwords be stored in a system as plaintext.

-### Do not store plaintext passwords under any circumstances.
-Instead store a cryptographically strong hash of the password that cannot be reversed.
+By storing cryptographically strong hashes of passwords, it garantees that those passwords cannot be reversed.

 TODO: Add description
 <br>